 • Mail.ru Group brand team.
-One of the largest and most well-known IT companies in Russia.
+One of the largest and most well-known IT companies.
 The brand ecosystem includes VKontakte and Odnoklassniki social media, Warface, Crossfire and Armored Warfare online games, food delivery services, mail services and messengers.

 Sometimes, a company gets a project that makes it rethink the usual work processes, poses a professional challenge and teaches an important lesson, resulting in useful experience and nice memories.